-With the recent acquisition of Beam by Microsoft, there has been an extreme boom of new viewers and streamers.
+With the recent acquisition of Mixer by Microsoft, there has been an extreme boom of new viewers and streamers.
 While this is great for Beam, it might not be so good for a streamer who isn’t prepared properly.
 When I joined Beam in February it took me 31 streams (about 6-8 weeks) to hit 300 followers and that was when Beam was super small still.
 I was considered to be a Fast Growth Streamer, however now I see a lot of streamers hitting their 300 follower goal within 2-4 weeks.
 This just blows my mind!

 I’ve watched enough streamers go from small to partnered quickly because they took the time to come up with a great plan for their streams future.
 I’ve also witnessed a few streamers self destruct almost overnight because they couldn’t keep up with the pressure or their now large communities.
 This is what most business’ call ‘Boom then Bust’, it works also in the streaming world as well.
 It means that when you grow too quickly you will face another set of challenges; ones that may put you at a greater risk than the slow growth that kept you wondering if you are doing everything right or not.